coderesolution/OnscrollDetection.js/README.md

 ## TO-DO

--   [Feature] Callback Functions: Call custom functions on specific triggers, for instance when the animation starts, completes, or when it loops.
-Pass data
 -   [Feature] JS Apply: Instantiate specific elements via JS by passing objects and arguments, like inview.apply(parent,{})
 -   [Feature] Create a `data-onscroll-preset` option not to be used in conjunction with start/end.
 It should automatically adjust the start/end values based on the offset.
 Note, currently doing this automatically on speed attributes.